mozamimy/selemene/README.md

 ## Key bindings

-- i: focus the textbox for searching
+- i: Focus the textbox for searching
 - j: Move to next gif
 - k: Move to previous gif
 - y: Copy a string for markdown documents
+- l: Move to the inventory view
+- h: Move to the search view
 - Esc: Unfocus textbox
 - Enter: Submit